Javascript is not enabled.

 Stress and anxiety look different in different people

-“If you were to take 100 people, same age, same background, and expose them to the same level of anxiety, you would get a bell-shaped curve in terms of blood pressures,” Bakris says.
+“If you were to take 100 people, same age, same background, and expose them to the same level of anxiety, you would get a bell-shaped curve in terms of blood pressures,” Bakris said.
 “And the reason for that is how people handle anxiety and stress.”

 The fallout from stress and anxiety

 People experiencing stress and anxiety might respond in other ways that can raise blood pressure.
-Anxiety, anger and depression can contribute to heart problems indirectly when they bring on certain behaviors, Contrada says.
+Anxiety, anger and depression can contribute to heart problems indirectly when they bring on certain behaviors, Contrada said.
 Stress can cause overeating, for example, and obesity is a clear risk factor for heart problems.
+Conversely, excess weight might increase the levels of stress hormones.
+So “it’s kind of chicken-and-egg, because being overweight also can contribute to stress,” he said.
+Same with smoking or excessive alcohol use, which may be related to stress in some people.

-“When you add up these interactions with specific behaviors, then it does become part of a set of lifestyle factors that warrant people’s attention,” Contrada says.
+“When you add up these interactions with specific behaviors, then it does become part of a set of lifestyle factors that warrant people’s attention,” Contrada said.
 “So I wouldn’t dismiss it.
 It’s just that it’s not as simple as some of the theories led us to believe” about the relationship between stress and high blood pressure.

-Having anxiety — about high blood pressure
+Having anxiety about high blood pressure

 Getty Images